cameronmgj/jupytergpt/README.md

    run the command 'solara run \functional.ipynb' start the kernel enter requests into first text input field widget and click submit

+REMEMBER TO ADD YOUR OPENAI API KEY TO:
+	"Authorization": "[REDACTED]"
+REPLACE [REDACTED] WITH YOUR KEY.
+LIKE THIS:
+	"Authorization": "bearer aa-1234blablabla"